 ACS WASC ACCREDITATION

-Cape Town Torah High has become the first Jewish High School in South Africa to receive full international accreditation.
-The Accrediting Commission for Schools, Western Association of Schools and Colleges (ACS WASC), a world-renowned accrediting association based in California, USA, has just granted this prestigious status for the maximum six-year period after a week-long visit and thorough inspection of the school by three senior WASC commissioners in April.
+Cape Town Torah High is the first Jewish High School in South Africa to receive full international accreditation.
+The Accrediting Commission for Schools, Western Association of Schools and Colleges (ACS WASC), a world-renowned accrediting association based in California, USA, granted this prestigious status for the maximum six-year period after a week-long visit and thorough inspection of the school by three senior WASC commissioners.
 CTTH applied, and was granted this accreditation together with the Sinai Academy, under the umbrella name of “Jewish International Schools of Cape Town.”

 ACS WASC is one of six nationally recognized accrediting boards in the USA , and accredits over five thousand schools, primarily on the West Coast of the USA, but all over the world as well.

 “This is extremely exciting for us because it means that now a CTTH-issued High School Diploma will be recognized and accepted at basically any institution of higher learning in the world, all on its own merit”, says founding Senior Division Head, Mrs. Teresa Dennis.
 “Until now, our diplomas were issued by our online partner, the University of Nebraska High School (UNHS), which, of course, is also accredited, but that meant we were bound by their graduation requirements.
 Now, we can self-accredit our own courses, and create our own unique graduation requirements specifically aligned with our ethos.
 We will continue to work closely with UNHS as we love their course offerings and their AP courses, and our students thoroughly enjoy their teaching methodology.”